 1947: Town water and sewers are installed.
 By then, there are 120 campers enrolled.

-1949: As Camp Mahackeno comes into form, the downtown YMCA continues to grow.
+1949: The downtown YMCA continues to grow.
 This year, they allow females to join.

 1955: Dealing with rapid expansion, the YMCA begs for financial support.
 A report commissioned by the organization analyzes whether the building should be sold and the organization move elsewhere in town.
 During this time, Camp Mahackeno was heavily renovated with new buildings, boats, rifles (for the marksmanship activities) and other items.